Scientists uncover mechanism for strong long-lasting memories of stressful events

 Notes to editors

-Paper: Long-lasting behavioral responses to stress involve a direct interaction of glucocorticoid receptors with ERK1/2-MSK1-Elk-1 signaling by María Gutièrrez-Mecinas, Alexandra F. Trollope, Andrew Collins, Hazel Morfett, Shirley A. Hesketh, Flavie Kersanté, Johannes M. H. M. Reul, 2011-04383R PNAS Early Edition (EE) the week of August 1, 2011.
+Paper: Long-lasting behavioural responses to stress involve a direct interaction of glucocorticoid receptors with ERK1/2-MSK1-Elk-1 signaling by María Gutièrrez-Mecinas, Alexandra F. Trollope, Andrew Collins, Hazel Morfett, Shirley A. Hesketh, Flavie Kersanté, Johannes M. H. M. Reul, 2011-04383R PNAS Early Edition (EE) the week of August 1, 2011.

 The Biotechnology and Biological Sciences Research Council (BBSRC) funded the research.